shandesa/KFLab/mnist/README_GKE.md

 # Prerequisites

+ 1. **GKE Cluster Requirements**

+     All nodes of GKE cluster must have `Ubuntu` node image.
+Masters and slaves are recommended to have latest k8s version.

-1. **kubectl cli**
+ 2. **kubectl cli**

      Check if kubectl  is configured properly by accessing the cluster Info of your GKE cluster

         $kubectl cluster-info

- 2. **Ksonnet**(Latest version:version: 0.10.2)
+ 3. **Ksonnet**(Latest version:version: 0.10.2)

       Check ksonnet version

-        $ ks version
+        $ks version

 If above commands succeeds, you are good to go !